Taper's guide part 3: Get in, record & share

 So you lost your voice during With Or Without You last night and got home totally wasted...
 After recording the show, right?
 Fantastic, now it's time to transfer it to your computer and share it with the world.
 Most recorders store the files on a SD or microSD card, so you will either need a SD card reader or a USB cable to connect your recorder to your computer.
 Once you transfer that big *.WAV file to a folder of your choice, it's time to start playing around with it.
 You might or might not have previous audio editing knowledge; you might or might not want to edit (equalizing, mastering, etc) your recording.
 Nevertheless, what you surely need to do is convert the big WAV file into FLAC (lossless), MP3 (lossy) or another convenient filetype in order to share it.
 Of course, you could share the original WAV file, but it would be too big to upload, and unconvenient to listen to.
 Free software like Audacity and Trader's Little Helper will help you through this proccess.
 For your first recordings, our advice is to keep the post-processing as minimum as possible.
 Just remove the extra crowd noise before and after the show, add fade-in and fade-out to the start and end of the recording, and split the tracks conveniently - then pack it all on a RAR file and upload it to a hosting server of your choice.
 When you got the download link, share it with the world and get the one and only reward you will get after this whole process: the heartfelt thanks and gratitude from thousands of fans around the world including many of your concert's attendant mates.
 CONGRATULATIONS

-The article Taper's guide part 3: Get in, record & share was first published on U2start.com by LikeASong.
+The article Taper's guide part 3: Get in, record & share was published on U2start.com by LikeASong and last updated .

 Thanks for the kind comment, coggster Glad that you like the guide!